csamuel/jenkins-notifo-plugin/README.markdown

 This is a Hudson plugin for integration with the [Notifo API](http://notifo.com/) to push build notifications to mobile devices.

+For now, the plugin is hosted on Github at [http://github.com/csamuel/hudson-notifo-plugin](http://github.com/csamuel/hudson-notifo-plugin).

 ### Before You Begin

 * In order to use the plugin you will need a Notifo service account along with an API token.
 * Any user accounts that you wish to send notifications to must be subscribed to the service account.
 You can do so using the [subscribe console](http://notifo.com/service/console_subscribe).

 ### Installation

+You can grab a binary from [here](http://github.com/csamuel/hudson-notifo-plugin/downloads).

+Alternatively, you can build from source using the steps below:

 1. git clone git@github.com:csamuel/hudson-notifo-plugin.git
 2. cd hudson-notifo-plugin